 Training creates the model.
 Inference runs the model for users.
 The capital requirements, optimization targets, and accounting are different.

 DeepSeek says V4 was pretrained on more than 32T tokens.[2]
 That's a lab-scale training project.
-Meta's Llama 3.1 model card reported 30.84M GPU hours for the 405B model's training run, which gives a useful sense of how expensive frontier-scale pretraining can get.[12]
+Meta's Llama 3 paper reports that its 405B model was pretrained with FLOPs on 15.6T text tokens, which gives a useful sense of how expensive frontier-scale pretraining can get.[14]

 Most companies aren't choosing whether to train DeepSeek V4.
 They're choosing whether to: